erisahasani/erisahasani.github.io/index.md

         <br>
             &nbsp; &nbsp; &nbsp; First, let me introduce myself.
 I am a <del>second</del> third year PhD student in Mathematics at UT Austin.
 My research interests are both in theoretical and applied mathematics.
 I am interested in both the theory and numerical solvers of PDE.
 Outside of mathematics, I am also interestead in visual arts, in particular paintings.
         <br>
-            &nbsp; &nbsp; &nbsp; I did my batchelor's and master's degrees at Florida Tech, in Melbourne, FL (2016-2021).
+            &nbsp; &nbsp; &nbsp; I did my bachelor's and master's degrees at Florida Tech, in Melbourne, FL (2016-2021).
 Prior to that, I lived and went to school in Kalamata, Greece, for several years, and before that I lived in Elbasan, Albania where I was also born.
         </div>
       </div>
     </div>